NotHungry04/bike-sharing-app/README.md

   # Bike Sharing App

-  This is a code bundle for Bike Sharing App.
-The original project is available at https://www.figma.com/design/pm3wUzj2IEhCcYSiM9L321/Bike-Sharing-App.
+  This code i used figma for UI and trae for front and backend

   ## Running the code